Treating a Deviated Septum with a Septoplasty

 Few things can negatively affect one’s quality of life like not being able to breathe well.

 If you struggle to get air through your nose, you may have a deviated septum.
 While this common condition can be particularly annoying when you’re trying to sleep or exercise, septoplasty, also known as functional rhinoplasty surgery, may be able to help you regain the full functionality of your airway and breath easily again.

 Here is what you should know before scheduling a free consultation with Dr. Zandifar in Beverly Hills or Santa Monica to see if a nasal septoplasty surgery may be an option for you.

 What Are the Symptoms of a Deviated Septum?

 The main indicator that a person has a deviated septum is that their nasal septum, the thin wall between one’s nasal passages, has been obstructed to one side.
-In some patients, however, there may be a bilateral obstruction, while others may suffer from chronic nose bleeds or difficulty breathing.
+In some patients, however, there may be a bilateral obstruction or other symptoms to include:

 Deviated Septum – Septoplasty

 A Commitment to Excellence

 Hootan Zandifar, MD, FACS, Board Certified Facial Plastic & Reconstructive Surgeon

 When Should You See a Doctor for a Deviated Septum?